iltommi/qdb-documentation/source/reference/qdb_shell.rst

 Options
 -------

 Parameters can be supplied in any order and are prefixed with ``--``.
 The arguments format is parameter dependent.
-Any parameter not in this list will be parsed by wrpmesh as a wrpme command.
-See :ref:`wrpmesh-interactive-mode` for more information.
+Any parameter not in this list will be parsed by qdbsh as a quasardb command.
+See :ref:`qdbsh-interactive-mode` for more information.

 .. option:: -h, --help